ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 will get much better performance by avoiding a FlushCache call in a number of different common scenarios, such as backup database, backup transaction log, create database, add a file to a database, restore a transaction log, recover a database, shrink a database file, and a SQL Server “graceful” shutdown.

-**Trace flag 6534** уnables performance improvement of query operations with spatial data types in SQL Server 2012, SQL Server 2014 and SQL Server 2016.
+**Trace flag 6534** enables performance improvement of query operations with spatial data types in SQL Server 2012, SQL Server 2014 and SQL Server 2016.
 The performance gain will vary, depending on the configuration, the types of queries, and the objects.

-**Trace flag 7412** Enables the lightweight query execution statistics profiling infrastructure.
+**Trace flag 7412** enables the lightweight query execution statistics profiling infrastructure.
 Unless your server is already CPU bound, like you’re running all the time with 95% CPU, unless you are at that point, turn on this trace flag at any server you have.
 This would be my advice here because this enables that lightweight profiling infrastructure there and then you’ll see in a few minutes what it unleashes here.
 So one thing that happens when I enable the lightweight profiling is that the sys.dm_exec_query_profiles DMV, which is something that actually populates the live query stats ability or feature of SSMS, now also is also populated with this lightweight profiling, which means that for all essence, we are now able to run a live query stats on all fashions at any given point in time, and this is extremely useful for let’s say a production DBA that someone calls and says, “Hey, you have a problem.